cwi-dis/volvo/hwsetup/readme.md

 - Ethernet connection

-Here is a quick walkthrough video of the hardware in operation: [VolvoHardwareWalkthrough.mov](VolvoHardwareWalkthrough.mov)
+Here is a quick walkthrough video of the hardware in operation: [VolvoHardwareWalkthrough.mp4](VolvoHardwareWalkthrough.mp4)

 (visit the website, above, if you cannot see this video).